jonasbfranco/arc-theme/README.md

 * `libgtk-3-dev` for Debian based distros or `gtk3-devel` for RPM based distros
 * `git` if you want to clone the source directory

+Pre-step
+Make sure to install all build dependencies,
+If dependencies not installed, you can use command below sudo apt-get install autoconf automake pkg-config libgtk-3-dev (Ubuntu and Derivatives)

 If your distributions doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.

 Install the theme with the following commands